top of page

 (buildings open by appointment only)

-Itasca Rock Garden Open mid June to mid September (open by appointment only)
+Itasca Rock Garden Open June 18 to September 12 (call for group tours)

 Please check our Facebook page for closings.